davish/web-term/README.md

 - `node app.js`

 1. Make a directory called `javafiles`, and one inside that called `compiled`.
+  - All within the web-term directory.
+  - TODO: generate these directories if they're not there in the first place.
 2. Put java source files into the first folder.
 3. Visit `localhost:3000` in a browser.
 4. Type in name of file in the input area and hit enter.